Petroleum Geology: Full Course

 The Earth is a dynamic system, millions of years old, whose surface is always changing and upon which organisms of untold multitudes have lived and died.
 The effects of weather, erosion, climatic changes, and tectonic movement, among many factors, have produced the world on which we all live today.
 The way this dynamic system has evolved is responsible for geological stores of hydrocarbons that humans now seek to extract and use to meet our energy demands.
 The Hydrocarbons and Petroleum Geology lesson introduces you to basic hydrocarbon chemistry, introductory overview of geology and the major types of rocks, stratigraphy, and sedimentary basin formation.
 You’ll also learn something about plate tectonics and its contribution to petroleum resources.

-This four-topic lesson takes you through essential elements necessary to understand the various aspects of a petroleum system.
+This lesson takes you through essential elements necessary to understand the various aspects of a petroleum system.
 A petroleum system is a self-contained collection of geologic formations that has produced oil, allowed it to migrate, and trapped it in place until the present.
 Since each of these steps requires a very specific set of geologic conditions, complete petroleum systems are relatively uncommon.
 In this lesson, you’ll learn how geologists explore the earth to find such a perfect ordering of events for conventional and unconventional petroleum resources.
 Key concepts covered include the elements and processes of a petroleum system, such as source, reservoir, seal, trap, generation, migration, accumulation and preservation.

-This comprehensive 12-topic lesson seeks to give you a basic understanding of the complex processes involved in searching for oil and natural gas resources.
+This comprehensive lesson seeks to give you a basic understanding of the complex processes involved in searching for oil and natural gas resources.
 You’ll get a glimpse of the maps and data types that help geologists find key elements of a petroleum play, such as geological structures, that may eventually evolve into an exploration prospect.
 Some of the topics covered in this lesson include mapping, data collection and compilation, geological structures, geophysical techniques, and reserve estimation.

 Leasing and Permitting

-Once an exploration company has found a promising reservoir or decided to develop a well within an existing oil or gas play, it's time to move on to the leasing and permitting stage of development.
+Once an exploration company has found a promising reservoir or decided to develop a well within an existing oil or gas play, it’s time to move on to the leasing and permitting stage of development.
 Leasing gives a company the property rights to extract oil and gas from the region of interest, while permitting gives the company legal rights to move forward with extraction operations.
 Various statutes and regulations govern leasing and permitting for oil and gas development in the United States.
-In the final lesson of our Petroleum Geology Course, you’ll learn about various components of a lease, agencies that issue permits, the process for acquiring a permit, and other fundamental aspects of leasing and permitting.
+In this lesson of our Petroleum Geology Course, you’ll learn about various components of a lease, agencies that issue permits, the process for acquiring a permit, and other fundamental aspects of leasing and permitting.